Sale of investment

 Definition and legal basis:

 The sale of an investment refers to the sale of shares in a company, typically in a corporation such as a GmbH or AG.
 In the context of tax law, the sale of an investment is of particular importance as it can have considerable tax consequences.
 The legal basis can be found in the Income Tax Act (EStG), in particular in Section 17 EStG for significant shareholdings held by natural persons, and in the Corporation Tax Act (KStG) for corporations.
-The tax treatment of the sale of shareholdings depends on various factors, such as the legal form of the selling and the sold company, the size of the shareholding and the holding period.
-The aim of the statutory regulations is to avoid multiple taxation on the one hand and to prevent abusive arrangements on the other.

 Tax treatment in various constellations:

-– In principle, 95% of the capital gain is tax-free in accordance with Section 8b KStG
+– in principle 95% of the capital gain is tax-free in accordance with Section 8b KStG

-– 5% is considered non-deductible operating expenses and is subject to corporation tax 3.
-Disposal by partnerships:
+– 5% is considered non-deductible operating expenses and is subject to corporation tax

-– Taxation at shareholder level
+– Taxation at partner level

 Determination of the capital gain:

 The capital gain is calculated as the difference between the selling price and the acquisition costs of the investment, less the selling costs.
-The following aspects must be taken into account: – Consideration of capital increases and decreases
+The following aspects must be taken into account:

 – Treatment of subsequent acquisition costs (e.g. shareholder contributions)

-– Possible application of allowances (e.g. EUR 9,060 under Section 17 EStG)
+– Possible application of allowances (e.g. EUR 9,060 for Section 17 EStG)

 – Consideration of losses from previous years